Conversations with Queen

-Conversations with Queen is the second album by rapper, Queen Pen.
-The album was released on May 22, 2001, on Motown Records and was executive produced by Kedar Massenburg and Queen Pen.
-Conversations with Queen was less successful than her previous album My Melody, only making it to number 134 on the Billboard 200 and number 31 on the Top R&B/Hip-Hop Albums.
+Conversations with Queen is the second and final studio album by American rapper, Queen Pen.
+The album was released on May 22, 2001, on Motown and was executive produced by Kedar Massenburg and Queen Pen.
+Conversations with Queen was less successful than her debut studio album My Melody, only making it to number 134 on the Billboard 200 and number 31 on the Top R&B/Hip-Hop Albums.
 One single was released, "Ghetto Divorce", but it did not make it to the charts.

 Track listing

 Credits adapted from the album's liner notes.